 With more traditional ways of cooking, it is impossible to precisely control the exact temperature at which you are cooking.
 Which can lead to over or undercooking your food.

 Not with the sous vide!
-You have complete and total control over the temperature AND time of which you cook something.
+You have complete and total control over the temperature AND time at which you cook something.

 Leaving you with perfect results every single time!